Everyday Wonder: The Psychology and Benefits of Awe

 • Recognizing small moments of human kindness or courage.

-• Noticing the extraordinary within the ordinary—like the miracle of flight.
-Or even more extraordinary, the miracle of your own life.
+• Noticing the extraordinary within the ordinary — like the miracle of flight.
+Or even more extraordinary, the miracle of your own life and consciousness.

 An Invitation

-Surrounded by distractions of our fast paced, frenetic lifestyles, we can forget to notice the simple wonder right before us.
-And yet moments of awe can be cultivated daily - moments of intentional awareness, appreciation and awakening that bring gratitude, humility, peace and connection.
+Surrounded by the distractions of a fast-paced world, it’s easy to overlook the simple wonder right before us.
+Yet awe does not have to be rare—it can be cultivated each day through moments of intentional awareness and appreciation, awakening in us a deeper sense of gratitude, humility, peace, and connection.

-💭 When was the last time you paused and felt awe?
+💭 How do you cultivate Awe?
+When was the last time you paused and felt awe and wonder?

 Further Reading